-The Board has delegated certain functions to its two committees, the Audit Committee and the Remuneration Committee.
-These committees have their own written terms of reference and their actions are reported to and monitored by the Board.
+The Board has delegated certain functions to its two committees, the Audit their own written terms of reference and their actions are reported to and monitored by the Board.
 The Board accepts that while these committees have the authority to examine particular issues and will report back to the Board with their decisions and/or recommendations, the ultimate responsibility on all matters lies with the Board.
 The functions typically refer to the Nomination Committee currently remain with the Board.